renswilderom/renswilderom.github.io/python/_posts/2024-06-14-Actor-style matrix.md

 This blogpost provides a fully working script to: i) open and prepare a dataset; ii) run a model; and iii) retrieve new, useful information from the model's output.

-To start your own actor-style project, you need a working Python programming environment.
+To start your own "actor-style" project, you need a working Python programming environment.
 For this I recommend [Anaconda](https://www.anaconda.com/){:target="_blank"}, which makes Python programming easier (it comes with many packages pre-installed, helps you to install packages, manage package dependencies, and it includes Jupyter Notebooks, among other useful programs).
 The remainder of this post assumes that you are working with Anaconda and Jupyter Notebooks.
-[This page](https://renswilderom.github.io/blog/python/2021-11-19-How-to-get-started-with-Python/){:target="_blank"} will help you to get there.
+[This page](https://renswilderom.github.io/blog/python/2021-11-19-How-to-get-started-with-Python/){:target="_blank"} will help you to get started with Anaconda, the installation of packages, and Jupyter Notebooks.

 In addition, you need to install the following extra package(s) for the script below to work:
 > bertopic

-[This page](https://renswilderom.github.io/blog/python/2021-11-19-How-to-get-started-with-Python/){:target="_blank"} will help you to get started with Anaconda, the installation of packages, and Jupyter Notebooks.

 ## The case: Who’s creating which film styles?